-startup's earliest stages.58 IAs number at least 234, including high profile franchises such as 500 Startups, Techstars, and MuckerLab.59 The IA category also includes corporate-sponsored, affinity group, and post-accelerator accelerators.60 A second type of accelerator is the non-investment accelerator (a "NIA").
-A NIA seeks an impact that is measured in terms beyond a startup's direct pecuniary gains.61 NIAs do not take equity ownership in startups and, instead, often rely upon public or private charitable support to fund operations.
-An NIA's objectives may include economic development, entrepreneurial education, or other social purpose goals.62
+startup's direct pecuniary gains.
+NIAs do not take equity ownership in startups and, instead, often rely upon public or private charitable support to fund operations.
+A NIA's objectives may include economic development, entrepreneurial education, or another social purpose goal.

 This Article focuses on the first category of for-profit IAs.
-Several features are associated with the IA, including63:
+Several features are associated with the IA, including: